 Most of these systems are septic tanks and aerated wastewater treatment systems (AWTS).
 Other types of systems include pump-outs, mounds, reed beds, sand filters, biological filtration systems and wet composting units.

-The approval fee contributes to monitoring and assurance of water quality, better control of effluent discharge, supervision of service agents, education programs and practical support to assist land owners.
-Residents in sewered areas also pay for this monitoring to ensure environmental standards are met through sewerage levy charges paid to Sydney Water.
+The approval fee contributes to monitoring and assurance of water quality, better control of effluent disposal, supervision of service agents, education programs and practical support to assist land owners.
+Note that residents in sewered areas also pay for this monitoring to ensure environmental standards are met through sewerage levy charges paid to Sydney Water.

 Operating an on-site sewage management system without an Approval to Operate is an offence and may result in Council issuing a penalty infringement notice.
 Continued non-compliance will result in court action.

 Council has an On-site Sewage Management System and Greywater Re-use Policy which outlines how systems should be installed, operated and maintained correctly to meet all appropriate performance objectives and legislative requirements.

 Request for Copy of Approval to Operate Sewage Management System License

 Fill in our online form to Request for Copy of Approval to Operate Sewage Management System License.

 Download our on-site sewage management frequently asked questions for further details.